Skip to main content

 Testosterone replacement protocols for men often include weekly injections of Testosterone Cypionate to restore physiological levels.

 However, simply administering testosterone can have downstream effects on other hormonal pathways.
 To maintain the body’s natural production and preserve fertility, adjunct medications are often incorporated.
-For instance, Gonadorelin, administered via subcutaneous injections, can stimulate the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting endogenous testosterone production.
+For instance, Gonadorelin, administered via subcutaneous injections, can stimulate the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting endogenous testosterone production.

 Additionally, some men may experience an increase in estrogen levels due to the conversion of testosterone, which can lead to undesirable effects.
 In such cases, an aromatase inhibitor like Anastrozole may be prescribed to manage estrogen conversion.